kommitters/kadena.ex/README.md

 ### Send endpoint

-The `send` function receives a list of commands and returns a `SendResponse` struct with the `request_keys` that represent an unique ID of each pact transaction consisting of its hash.
+The `send` function receives a list of commands and returns a `SendResponse` struct with the `request_keys` representing a unique ID of each pact transaction consisting of its hash.

 ```elixir
 alias Kadena.Chainweb.Pact